NoVegetable/Secure-P2P-Micropayment-System/README.md

   ```
   This will generate two programs: `client` and `server`, under the current directory.

-- Or build with multiple processors:
+- Or accelerate the building phase with multiple cores:
   ```bash
   make -j$(nproc)
   ```
-  *Warning: build with this method may mess up the output log.*
+  *Warning: build with this method may mess up the output messages from builing.*

 - Only build the client program:
   ```bash